SuubiD/pdsnd_github/README.md

 22/Jan/2020

 ### Project Title
-Bikeshare
+Exploring US Bikeshare Data

 ### Description
-Analysis of US Bikeshare Data System for three cities
+Analysis of US Bikeshare Data System for three cities namely\
+Chicago\
+New York City\
+Washington\
+\
+It is all done Python with Pandas and Numpy modules

 ### Files used
 *chicago.csv*\